 LibrarIN will examine ways that libraries can develop new functions, services and engagement with the individuals, organisations and communities they serve.
 This will be achieved through social innovation based on public value co-creation and a demand-driven design of library services.

-The rationale for this project builds on the role of libraries as public services which are facing the varied challenges of the 21st century.
-Many of these challenges are shared with museums, cultural centres, galleries, and cultural institutions, such as the OECD and UNESCO, and professional associations like LIBER.
-These challenges include the delivery of efficient high-quality public services, and the improvement of libraries’ capacity to deal with societal challenges, such as the ones included under the European Green Deal.
+The rationale for this project builds on the role of libraries as public services facing the challenges of the 21st century.
+Many of these challenges are shared with museums, cultural centres, galleries, cultural institutions, and professional associations like LIBER.
+These challenges include the delivery of efficient high-quality public services, and the improvement of libraries’ capacity to deal with societal issues such as climate change.

-The aforementioned transformation of libraries requires thinking of inclusive ways of citizen engagement to create public value.
-The LibrarIN project believes the traditional view of top-down public administrations, in which citizens are not involved in the creation of services, is no longer appropriate.
-Modern-day challenges increase the need for a demand-driven design of state-of-the-art library services, to allow the effective engagement of citizens and organizations and ”unlock social assets”.
+LibrarIN believes the traditional view of top-down public administrations, in which citizens are not involved in the creation of services, is no longer appropriate.
+Modern-day challenges increase the need for a demand-driven design of state-of-the-art library services, to engage citizens and ”unlock social assets”.

-LIBER, as leaders of WP6 (Dissemination, Communication and Sustainability), will lead the dissemination of project results and awareness-raising within the scientific and policy community, stakeholders in general, practitioners and citizens.
-LIBER will also utilise its network of research libraries and connections within the library community to contribute to mapping exercises and will play a decisive role in stakeholder engagement tasks.
+LIBER, as leaders of WP6 (Dissemination, Communication and Sustainability), will lead the dissemination of project results and awareness-raising within the scientific and policy community, practitioners and citizens.
+In addition, LIBER will utilise its network of research libraries and connections within the library community to contribute to mapping exercises.
+Furthermore, LIBER will play a decisive role in stakeholder engagement tasks.